iZhenius/KnowledgeNotes/README.md

 ### Thread Class vs Runnable Interface

-* If we extend the Thread class, our class cannot extend any other class because Java doesn't support multiple inheritance.
+* If we extend the `Thread` class, our class cannot extend any other class because Java doesn't support multiple inheritance.
 But, if we implement the Runnable interface, our class can still extend other base classes.
-* We can achieve basic functionality of a thread by extending Thread class because it provides some inbuilt methods like `yield()`, `interrupt()` etc. that are not available in Runnable interface.
+* We can achieve basic functionality of a thread by extending `Thread` class because it provides some inbuilt methods like
+  `yield()`, `interrupt()` etc. that are not available in `Runnable` interface.
-* Using runnable will give you an object that can be shared amongst multiple threads.
+* Using `Runnable` will give you an object that can be shared amongst multiple threads.

 ### Callable vs Runnable

-* For implementing Runnable, the `run()` method needs to be implemented which does not return anything, while for a Callable, the `call()` method needs to be implemented which returns a result on completion.
-Note that a thread can’t be created with a Callable, it can only be created with a Runnable.
+* For implementing `Runnable`, the `run()` method needs to be implemented which does not return anything, while for a `Callable`, the `call()` method needs to be implemented which returns a result on completion.
+Note that a thread can’t be created with a Callable, it can only be created with a `Runnable`.
 * Another difference is that the `call()` method can throw an exception whereas `run()` cannot.

 ### ///// References (online):